Luchador/GUD/tools/tests/hat_optimizations/README.md

 berets, fur hats, helmets and peaked hats while turning, firing and dying;
 shoot hats off and verify helmet ricochets and bullet impacts.
 Include a level restart and split-screen views, since cached fitting must survive model reuse and use each player's current matrices.
-The existing FPS/bottleneck display remains available for the comparison.
+The existing FPS counter remains available for the comparison.